 - Establish review and tracking mechanisms

-- A decentralised focus on innovation activity
+- A decentralized focus on innovation activity

 Unfortunately, there is often is a history of adversarial style relationships with suppliers to overcome, but this is unlikely to happen overnight.
-It takes time, to build long-term sustainable supplier relationships and to change their perception of buyer behaviour.
+It takes time, to build long-term sustainable supplier relationships and to change their perception of buyer behavior.
 A company that has focused only on cost will need to spend time convincing and educating suppliers that it now wants to work with new ideas and wants to be a preferred customer to its suppliers.

 Tangible steps that can be taken include:

 - Setting clear goals and objectives for innovation from the relationship

 - Regular discussions about what kind of new ideas suppliers can bring to the table

 Such a change of approach also needs to occur with none procurement personnel in other functions that also come into day to day contact with suppliers.
 Their behavior must support the new way if a company is to succeed in developing successful collaboration with suppliers to drive innovation and growth.